 How To Buy Stocks in 4 Easy Steps

-Buying stocks might seem intimidating if you’ve never done it before, but in truth, it can be as easy as ordering a new pair of shoes from Amazon.
-The hardest part comes in doing your research so you understand some basic principles.
+Buying stocks might seem intimidating if you’ve never done it before.
+But with the right online stockbroker or investment app, and a willingness to put in some research to learn the fundamentals, it can be as easy as ordering a new pair of shoes from Amazon.
+The hardest part comes in doing your research so you understand some basic principles of stock trading.

 1. Choose an Online Stockbroker